 I found a vintage Mediterranean cookbook in a little thrift shop.
 When I pulled it out, it literally fell open to the page with this recipe!
 I figured it was meant to be and worth the splurge so I paid the $2.00.
 This rustic Greek bread is made with a mixture of different olives, red onion and fresh herbs.
-It’s my favourite home made bread recipe.
+Olive and Onion Bread is my favourite home made bread recipe.

 If you have one of these

 you can make this.
 And other breads.
 Like French Baguette.

 If not you just have to knead by hand.
 Which is very therapeutic.
 Don’t be afraid to try making bread.
 It’s pretty forgiving.
 It doesn’t cost much to make.
 You don’t need many ingredients.
 Just a bit of time.
 So if it’s a total flop, you haven’t really invested much in it except your ego.
 And with a bit of practice you get to know what it should look and feel like.

 If this is a little too ambitious for you, start with New York Times No Knead Bread.
 It’s an easy no knead that requires no special equipment or skill.

 There are a few things you need to know.

 First, the yeast can’t be old.
 You only need 2 tsp so just buy one of those 3 packs.
 I think each envelope has more than 2 tsp so be sure to measure.
 And check the expiry date.